 If taking the vehicle to a mechanic is not an option, here are some tips to help keep you from buying a lemon.

 You don’t need to spend a lot, as they’ll all do what you need here.
-A Bluetooth OBD reader and the TORQ app for you phone seems to be pretty popular/good choice.
+A Bluetooth OBD reader and the TORQ app for your phone seem to be a pretty popular/good choice.
 You can expect to spend anywhere from $35 to $100 on a scanner.

 Practice using it on some cars.
 Some of the stuff may seem daunting, but if you practice it on a car a few times, you’ll get the hang of it, and this will all make sense.
 You could be saving yourself thousands in repair here, so take a few hours to practice it.